Bouke/SPA941-Google-Contact-Sync/README.txt

   * Download contacts from Google Account

-  * Writing contacts to Linksys/Cisco SPA941
+  * Writing contacts to Linksys/Cisco SPA941 (and SPA962)

 INSTALLATION